-With ScootPad’s mastery-based pedagogy, students are assigned a Learning Path that comprises of the desired learning material and are expected to work at their own pace, so they can take the time they need to fully understand and master the material.
+With ScootPad’s mastery-based pedagogy, students are assigned a Learning Path that is comprised of the desired learning material from the curriculum.
+As students are expected to work at their own pace, they can take the time they need to fully understand and master the material.

-In this post, we’ll do a quick review of the most common instructional models within the classroom environment and the recommended types of Learning Paths.
+In this post, we’ll do a quick review of the most common instructional models within the classroom environment and the recommended types of Learning Path which will support the material you would like your students to master.

 - Mastery-Based Classroom: One or more teachers teach to groups of students based on their specific needs.
 These needs may or may not be defined by curriculum maps or pacing guides.
 ScootPad can be used to adapt to each student to deliver concept mastery within their Personalized Learning Paths.